 Section 2: Dehydration Agents

 Section 6: Hazard Communication Standard (HCS) and Globally Harmonized System for Labeling Chemicals

 Components of the HCS

 Preparing Tissue for Examination

 Section 8: Conclusion

 Leonard I. Levin, MS, MBA, RM(NRCM), M(ASCP), has a BS in biochemistry, MS in microbiology and immunology, and MBA in finance.
-Disclosure: Leonard I. Levin, MS, MBA, RM(NRCM), M(ASCP) has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Instructor: Catherine J. Swift, MT(ASCP)
+Disclosure: Leonard I. Levin, MS, MBA, RM(NRCM), M(ASCP) has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.Instructor: Catherine J. Swift, MT(ASCP)

 Catherine Swift, MT(ASCP) is the clinical laboratory science editor for Relias Learning.
 She has a Bachelor of Arts in English from Hastings College and a Bachelor of Science in Medical Technology from North Colorado Medical Center.
 She has experience working in hospital laboratories, clinic laboratories, and research experience in microbiology as well as clinical research trials involving patients and various drug therapies for osteoporosis, endometriosis and bone density at Creighton University School of Medicine.
-Disclosure: Catherine J. Swift, MT(ASCP) has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.
+Disclosure: Catherine J. Swift, MT(ASCP) has no Relevant Financial or Non-Financial Relationship with ineligible companies to disclose.